mrparker909/extractPGRS/README.md

 ### 3) Run extractPGRS.sh

+   Note: "run.sh" is included as an example, however you will likely need to write your own job script if you are using a job scheduler.

    Either submit run.sh to a job scheduler for remote computing, or run extractPGRS.sh locally:
 ```
 sh extractPGRS.sh atlasFiles/ binaryFiles/ 0.000000005 output/